-An asset protection permit is required because building work has the potential to damage or destroy Council assets.
+An asset protection permit is required when building work has the potential to damage or destroy Council assets.
 These assets include roads, footpaths, nature strips, kerbs, channels, right of way and laneways, trees, signage and infrastructure.

 When we consider an application we determine the condition of our asset prior to commencement and after completion of building or demolition works.

 The responsible person

 The property owner is the person responsible for the work.
 The responsible person is liable for any damages and repair to Council’s satisfaction.
 The permit also protects the responsible person against paying for damage that may have existed prior to starting building works.